Best Concealed Carry Guns of 2023: All Calibers & Carry Styles

 However, there are a couple of things that could give a person pause.

-First is that the standard VP9 is a little on the large side.
+Firstly, the standard VP9 is slightly on the larger side.
 It’s closer to a Glock 17 in size than a Glock 19, so you have to be okay with a larger pistol, which is why you’ll want to look for the SK version, which offers a shorter 3.38-inch barrel length.

-Second is that H&K rakes you over the coals if you want additional magazines, as they’ll run you $50 per from H&K. You might be able to find them a little cheaper elsewhere but not by much.
+Secondly, H&K charges a premium for additional magazines, costing around $50 each.
+You might be able to find them a little cheaper elsewhere but not by much.
 Most models come with two, but some VP9 options (with night sights, etc.) come with three.

 The VP9 is also a little pricey; the base edition has an MSRP of just under $800, and it goes up from there.